jmcnally17/pacman-old/README.md

 #### Hunting

+Red:
+The red ghost has the simplest hunting movement.
+It will simply aim for Pac-Man's position by choosing the direction which is the shortest direct distance from Pac-Man.
+This means that often, the red ghost will follow Pac-Man from behind as they move throughout the board.

+Pink:
+The pink ghost has the next simplest hunting movement.
+It will always aim for four tiles directly in front of Pac-Man in an attempt to ambush Pac-Man from the front.
+In the original version, when Pac-Man was facing upwards, the pink ghost would aim for four tiles above and four tiles to the left.
+This was due to an overflow error in the original code when using a hexadecimal coordinate system.
+In this project however, the coordinates are simply integers on a HTML canvas object and therefore do not run into this issue.

+Cyan:
+The cyan ghosts movement is a little more complex.
+It not only depends on Pac-Man's position but also on the red ghosts position.
+First the position two tiles in front of Pac-Man is found.
+Then, the vector from this intermediate position to the red ghosts position is rotated 180&deg; to give the cyan ghosts target position in an attempt to flank Pac-Man.
+This makes the cyan ghosts movement can be difficult to predict due to the constantly changing positions of the characters on the board.
+In the original version, the intermediate position when Pac-Man is facing upwards is two tiles up and two tiles to the left due to the same overflow error mentioned in the pink ghosts movement.
+Again however, due to this projects coordinate system this bug is not encountered.

+Orange:
+The orange ghost has the most peculiar movment of the four.
+When it is further than eight tile lengths away from Pac-Man, it will aim for Pac-Man's current position just like the red ghost.
+However, when the orange ghost is eight tiles or closer to Pac-Man, it will start carrying out its scatter movement and aim for the bottom left corner.
+This means there are actually very few spots where Pac-Man can remain still and the orange ghost can catch him, with most of them being in the bottom left corner.

 <p align="center">
   <img src="./images/huntingPath.png" width="100%">
 </p>

 <p align="center">
   <b>Fig.2 -</b> Four annotated diagrams of how each target position is calculated for each ghost.
-(Left) The red ghost always aims for the position of Pac-Man.
-(Middle left) The pink ghost alway aims for four tiles directly in front of Pac-Man.
+(Left) The red ghost aims for Pac-Man's position.
+(Middle left) The pink ghost aims for four tiles in front of Pac-Man.
 (Middle right) The cyan ghost aims for the position of the red ghost rotated 180&deg; around the position that is two tiles directly in front of Pac-Man.
 (Right) The orange ghost aims for Pac-Man's position when further than eight tile lengths away from Pac-Man and scatters when closer
 </p>

 ## Running Locally